ISS-SOA/hw_fizzbuzz/README.md

 => [1, 2, 4]
 ```

-To run automated tests on your code, you may do the following from command line, in the directory with all the files:
+While coding, run automated tests on your code from command line, in the directory with all the files:
 ```
 $ bundle install
 (only need to run this once; bundle should report success)

 $ ruby fizzbuzz_spec.rb
-Run options: --seed 13291

-# Running:

-..

-Finished in 0.001224s, 1633.5438 runs/s, 2450.3157 assertions/s.

-2 runs, 3 assertions, 0 failures, 0 errors, 0 skips

 ```

-Historical note:  Fizz buzz used to be (maybe still is) a very popular interview question for programming jobs, to weed out novices.
-The problem seems quite easy, but it can confuse programmers who try to overthink it.
+You should see all tests pass if you have successfully finished your assignment.